wcj365/python-stats-dataviz/assignments/Invididual_Project.md

 Make sure there are publicly available data about this issue to perform exploratory analysis.

-The analysis should include descriptive statistics and data visualization, and optionally statistical inference.
+The analysis should include descriptive statistics, data visualization, and optionally statistical inference.

 ## Deliverable #1 - Project Proposal in Markdown format